johnwcowan/r7rs-spec/spec/r7rs.md

 precedence and underscores in the pattern match as literals.
 Multiple underscores can appear in a pattern.

-Identifiers that appear in (pattern literal $\ldots\,$) are interpreted as literal identifiers to be matched against corresponding elements of the input.
+Identifiers that appear in (pattern literal … ) are interpreted as literal identifiers to be matched against corresponding elements of the input.
 An element in the input matches a literal identifier if and only if it is an identifier and either both its occurrence in the macro expression and its occurrence in the macro definition have the same lexical binding, or the two identifiers are the same and both have no lexical binding.